la2050/archive/_projects/2015/challengemaker.md

     - Attendance at public/open streets gatherings (Dream Metric)
     - Residential segregation (Dream Metric)
     - Access to free wifi (Dream Metric)
+  Please list at least one major barrier/challenge you anticipate.
+What is your strategy for overcoming these obstacles?: 'We need funding to finish the tech and soft launch our web app platform. '
+  Please explain how you will evaluate your work.: >-
+    Our goal is to raise $10,000,000 for nonprofits by the end of our first year.
+  Are there other organizations doing similar work (whether complementary or competitive)?
+What is unique about your proposed approach?: >-
+    a few of the challenges on an iOS app called 'challenged' raise money for nonprofits.
+However there is no peer to peer sharing; there is now way to make a donation with in the app; their audience is very specific to tweens who don't donate.
+It's also really hard to invite an audience to a challenge using other media.
+  'Please identify any partners or collaborators who will work with you on this project.
+How much of the $100,000 grant award will each partner receive?': "Jason McCabe - Founder/ Bis Dev / Designer\r\nJack Conor - Head of Tech\r\nRachael Caine - Peer to Peer Marketing"
+  'How much do you think this will cost?
+If more than $100,000 – how will you cover the additional costs?': >-
+    Getting us off the ground will cost over $100,000.
+However we will see revenue spike in just the second month with campaigns we have already began setting up.
+  'Please include a detailed budget of how you will use $100,000 to implement this project.': "Salaries $18750\r\nPayroll Tax & Benefits  $ 15795\r\nDigital Marketing Campaigns 3600\r\nHosting and Bandwith $1000\r\nawyers, accountants, CPAs $1800\r\nTravel, meals, conferences $7500\r\nPhone service $1350\r\nInsurance $300"
+  How do you plan to scale the success of your proposal?: "Our platform is built to be completely scaleable.
+We'll increase staff as need be.\r\n\r\n"
+areas_impacted: ''
+partners: ''
+Please specify below: ''
+'Describe in greater detail how you will make LA the best place to connect:': '#N/A' Please list at least one major barrier/challenge you anticipate.
+What is your strategy for overcoming these obstacles?: '#N/A'
+Please explain how you will evaluate your work.: '#N/A' Are there other organizations doing similar work (whether complementary or competitive)?
+What is unique about your proposed approach?: '#N/A'
+'Please identify any partners or collaborators who will work with you on this project.
+How much of the $100,000 grant award will each partner receive?': '#N/A'
+'How much do you think this will cost?
+If more than $100,000 – how will you cover the additional costs?': '#N/A' 'Please include a detailed budget of how you will use $100,000 to implement this project.': '#N/A' How do you plan to scale the success of your proposal?: '#N/A'
 maker_answers_list:
   - name: How did you hear about this challenge?
     label: How did you hear about this challenge?